SiliconLabs/wfx-linux-driver/README.md

 ### Loading PDS

-You send PDS fragment to chip using `/sys/kernel/debug/ieee80211/phy*/wfx/send_pds`
+You can send PDS fragment to chip using `/sys/kernel/debug/ieee80211/phy*/wfx/send_pds`

 You can directly execute `pds_compress` on this file: